A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Review of Designs

 \subsection{Notations}

 Here we define some common notations used in these methods.
-Assume we have two agents $A$ and $B$, with $J$ and $K$ doses respectively.
+As most of the designs we selected apply to dual-agent dose finding only (Copula has been extended to handle more than two agents), we assume two agents $A$ and $B$, with $J$ and $K$ doses respectively.
 Define $\pi_{jk}$ to be the true toxicity probability of the dose combination $(j,k)$, $j=1,2,\dots, J$, $k=1,2,\dots, K$; define $p_j$ to be the true toxicity probability of agent $A$ when used as a monotherapy, $j=1,2,\dots, J$, and $q_k$ to be the true toxicity probability of agent $B$ when used as a monotherapy, $k=1,2,\dots, K$.
 Define $\phi$ to be the pre-specified target toxicity probability.
 Define $N$ to be maximum sample size in the trial.
-Define $n_{jk}$ to be number of subjects that received dose $(j,k)$ and $y_{jk}$ to be number of DLTs observed among those $n_{jk}$ patients.
+Define $n_{jk}$ to be number of subjects that received dose $(j,k)$ and $y_{jk}$ to be number of dose-limiting toxicities (DLTs) observed among those $n_{jk}$ patients.